hrouault/Genherite/README.md

 **Genherite** predicts genetic networks for multicellular cell fate decisions.

 It is programmed in C/C++.
+Source files can be found in the folder `src`.

 Installation
 ============

 You can refer to the INSTALL file for detailled installation instructions.

 Quick install
 -------------